ogeesan/bpod-docs-testing/docs/assembly/open-ephys-module-assembly.md

-# Bpod/OpenEphys sync board
+# Bpod/OpenEphys Sync Board

-The Open Ephys sync board allows behavior and events logged by Bpod to be sent to an [](http://www.google.com/url?q=http%3A%2F%2Fopen-ephys.org%2F&sa=D&sntz=1&usg=AOvVaw3oIFGmg6Jg8f-lrMlFh0q_) [Open Ephys](http://www.google.com/url?q=http%3A%2F%2Fopen-ephys.org%2F&sa=D&sntz=1&usg=AOvVaw3oIFGmg6Jg8f-lrMlFh0q_) electrophysiology system.
+The Open Ephys sync board allows behavior and events logged by Bpod to be sent to an [Open Ephys](http://www.google.com/url?q=http%3A%2F%2Fopen-ephys.org%2F&sa=D&sntz=1&usg=AOvVaw3oIFGmg6Jg8f-lrMlFh0q_) electrophysiology system.

-**Note: Bpod state machine 0.7+ Does not require the sync board.**
+**Note: Bpod state machine 0.7+ does not require the sync board.**

 It's very simple to build.
 Here's how.